-On February 27, 2013 the Company and Metals Creek Resources Corp. entered into a Letter Agreement whereby the Company has been granted the right to acquire up to a 70% interest in Metals Creek's interest in the Squid East Property.
+On February 27, 2013 the Company and Metals Creek Resources Corp. entered into a Letter Agreement whereby the Company was granted the right to acquire up to a 70% interest in Metals Creek's interest in the Squid East Property.

-Under the terms of the Letter Agreement, the Company may earn an initial 51% interest ("First Option") in the Squid East Property by making cash payments to Metals Creek of \$60,000, issuing in favour of Metals Creek 2,000,000 common shares of GTA and incurring a minimum of \$2,000,000 in eligible exploration expenditures on the Property over a three-year period from receipt of regulatory approval.
-A cash payment of \$20,000, issuance of 200,000 shares and a year one exploration expenditure of \$500,000 are firm commitments by GTA under the Letter Agreement.
-The initial cash payment of \$20,000 and the issuance of 200,000 common shares were recorded during the year.
-In addition, the Company has incurred exploration expenditures of \$9,691 to March 31, 2013.
+Under the terms of the Letter Agreement, the Company could earn an initial 51% interest ("First Option") in the Squid East Property by making cash payments to Metals Creek of \$60,000, issuing in favour of Metals Creek 2,000,000 common shares of GTA and incurring a minimum of \$2,000,000 in eligible exploration expenditures on the Property over a three-year period from receipt of regulatory approval.

-Upon exercise of the First Option outlined above, the Company will have the right to elect to proceed with a Second Option, under which the Company would have the ability to earn an additional 19% interest in the Squid East Property by making an additional cash payment of \$100,000, issuing an additional 1,000,000 shares in favour of Metals Creek upon exercising its right and incurring additional exploration expenditures totalling \$1,000,000 over an additional 24 month time frame.
+Upon exercise of the First Option outlined above, the Company had the right to elect to proceed with a Second Option, under which the Company would have the ability to earn an additional 19% interest in the Squid East Property by making an additional cash payment of \$100,000, issuing an additional 1,000,000 shares in favour of Metals Creek upon exercising its right and incurring additional exploration expenditures totalling \$1,000,000 over an additional 24 month time frame.